Günstig und frei Reisen, öffentliche Verkehrsmittel nutzen, günstige Übernachtung wie B&B, Hostels oder Zelt.

 For the first days of our trip we have a luxurious accommodation with air conditioning and private bathroom.
 We had already booked the bungalow in Germany via Airbnb.
 With 25 Euro per night this actually exceeds our complete daily budget, but we wanted a comfortable start after the flight.
 In our three months Thailand has remained the most expensive and at the same time cleanest accommodation.
 But we enjoyed it so much that we stayed three days longer than planned.
 We gladly recommend the Baan Rom Pruk to everybody.

 We only used the terrace in front of our bungalow for a short time on the first evening.
 The mosquitoes were certainly very pleased to bite such inexperienced victims.
-First of all we were moved to the inside.
+First of all we moved inside.
 Soon we’ll tell you in a new article what we’ve learned about mosquito repelling in Southeast Asia during the last months.

 Our friends, the geckos.